malcolmkiano/decimal-input/README.md

 })
 ```

 - **`length`**: this sets the number of decimal places used in formatting your inputs.
 Default value is `2`.
 This value only affects inputs displaying in the standard format.
-Length is limited from 1-3 places (might change soon).
 ```javascript
 decimalInput({
     length: 2